ILikeJavaScript-linux/MPIT/README.md

 ![matrixis_logo](Matrixis_20250323153412.png)

 # MPIT
 MPIT (Matrixis Package Installation Tool) Is a PM made on my phone and a part of upcoming distro named Matrixis.
-This package is for buildroot only
+This package is for buildroot only.
+This package manager can install packages

 # Usage : (sudo) mpit --arg package_name